Finding issues in BIMcollab ZOOM

 Any annotations and section planes that are visible in the viewpoint will also be saved in the issue.

-For more information on how to create and edit issues in BIMcollab ZOOM, consult the article Creating and editing issues in BIMcollab ZOOM.
+For more information on how to create and edit issues in BIMcollab Zoom, consult the article Creating and editing issues in BIMcollab Zoom.

 Share

 When all your results are documented to issues, sync them to your BIMcollab project.
 Click the 'Synchronize project' button.
-The issues can now be viewed in Revit, Tekla, ARCHICAD, Solibri, Navisworks and more, with the help of the BCF Managers, as well as in your project on BIMcollab Cloud.
+The issues can now be viewed in Revit, Tekla, ARCHICAD, Solibri, Navisworks and more, with the help of the BCF Managers, as well as in your project on BIMcollab Nexus.

 Assigned team members will receive an automated notification regarding the issues that you raised.